alco/cloaked-octo-robot/1 - Echo server.md

 ## The Client Module ##

-We'll be testing our server using netcat (`nc`) and a web browser, but let's first write a client in Elixir for demonstration purposes.
+We'll be testing our server using netcat (`nc`) and later a web browser, but let's first write a client in Elixir for demonstration purposes.

 ```elixir
 # client.ex